MicrosoftDocs/architecture-center/docs/web-apps/guides/multi-region-app-service/multi-region-app-service-content.md

 Object replication doesn't guarantee how quickly data is replicated.
 However, you can [check the replication status of a blob](/azure/storage/blobs/object-replication-configure#check-the-replication-status-of-a-blob).

-Alternatively, you can use a tool like [AzCopy](/azure/storage/common/storage-use-azcopy-v10) to explicitly copy the backup files between storage accounts in different regions.
+If you need to control the frequency of data replication between storage accounts, you can use a tool like [AzCopy](/azure/storage/common/storage-use-azcopy-v10) to explicitly copy the backup files between storage accounts in different regions.
 AzCopy is a tool, not a service, so you need to configure it to run by using Azure Automation or another compute platform:

 ---